panditsneha/VoiceClassificationUsingML/README.md

 ## These are the steps which we follow for data classification.
-1. Loading sound data using librosa library,
+1. Loading sound data using librosa library
-2. Converting sound data into numerical vector spectrograms,
+2. Converting sound data into numerical vector spectrograms
-3. Building deep neural network,
+3. Building deep neural network
-4. Predicting the label of sound data.
+4. Predicting the label of sound data